Gentle, non-surgical treatment for mild to severe gum disease

 Gum disease and heart disease

-While a clear, precise scientific link between heart disease and gum disease has yet to be established, the two diseases do share common denominators.
+While a clear, precise scientific link between heart disease and gum disease has yet to be established, we know that it is linked to a higher risk of heart disease.
+We also know that treatment can reduce your heart risks.
 Similar types of bacteria and inflammation are present in both conditions.
-C-reactive protein (CRP) is elevated with moderate to severe gum disease and is also used to access risk of a heart condition.
+C-reactive protein (CRP) is elevated with moderate to severe gum disease and is also used to assess risk of a heart condition.